pu2clr/SI4735/examples/README.md

 # Examples

-[This folder](https://github.com/pu2clr/SI4735/tree/master/examples) has more than 20 examples that might help you to use the Si4735 Arduino Library in your project.
+[This folder](https://github.com/pu2clr/SI4735/tree/master/examples) and subfolders have more than 30 examples that might help you to use the Si4735 Arduino Library in your project.
+Please, be guided by the comments inserted in each sketch.

 If you find some error or problem during your implementation, please let me know.

 __This project is about a library to control the SI47XX devices and the focus of this project is the library and its functionalities.
 Please, don't ask me to assist you in your: displays, encoders, buttons or something else out the library scope.
 Thanks.__